You cannot copy content of this website, your IP is being recorded

 What does a wound care clinic do?

-Some wounds can take months to heal, while some wounds never completely heal.
+Some wounds can take months to heal, while others never completely heal.

 Commonly, when a wound occurs, red blood cells create collagen, which are white fibers that begin to form new tissue, called granulation tissue.
 New skin then begins to form over this tissue, and as the wound heals, the wound gets smaller as the edges pull inward.